 This generally takes thousands of repetitions and at least several weeks if not months of constant work.
 The reason it's done this way is so you can see the progression and gain confidence from seeing that progression and improvement in the skill.
 Some of you may learn quicker kick techniques quicker than others because of your playing background with that skill, but we all need work and reps.

 Indirect Free Kick is similar but with one small stipulation, pay attention now.
-If the man in charge deems the foul to be an in-direct free kick this is when the player is fouled from an in-direct scoring opportunity or off of a hand ball etc. At this point the ball has to touch another player before it can go in the goal, let your imagination run wild.
+If the man in charge deems the foul to be an in-direct free kick this is when the player is fouled from an in-direct scoring opportunity or off of a hand ball etc. At this point the ball has to touch another player before it can go in the goal, let your imagination run wild with this multi run soccer kick.
+You're going to need a good partner in crime if you're going to try some trickery to beat the defence so be sure to rehearse it to avoid embarrassment on the pitch.

 Corner Kick can be a teams deadliest set piece if they can run and execute it properly.
 All good professional teams have at least two or three different corners they run.
 The most critical part of it is the service, there is no substitute for a hard driven ball in.
-Make sure you have a look at expert advice from professional setting to best execute a corner and any other soccer kick you need to work on.
+Make sure to stick to the fundamentals of any soccer kick when striking a corner kick.
+Corner kicks can come in all types of forms such as a driven, chipped, whipped and even played short to throw off the defenders.
+Be sure to get your reps up in all of them so you are ready for the type of ball your coach wants you to play in.

 Do you have a great story about this?
 Share it!